-The full time instructor provided guidance and support for 4 teachers regarding their professional growth towards renewal of their permits.
+The full-time instructor provided guidance and support for 2 teachers regarding their professional growth towards renewal of their permits.
+(A decrease of 2 teachers from the previous year).

 1a) If this is a CTE program ending with a certificate or degree, include data on employment opportunities, compliance with advisory recommendations, and fiscal viability of program.
 (Include labor market and demand information using resources in CTE and the PR Handbook.)